Market Recap: June 29, 2026, The Day in Numbers

 FROM global_markets.options_trades

-WHERE sip_timestamp >= '2026-06-29 00:00:00' AND sip_timestamp < '2026-06-30 00:00:00'Calls took 55.7% of contract volume, and 35.8% of everything that traded expired that same Monday — the zero-days-to-expiry (0DTE) share.
-The busiest single contract anywhere was the same-day SPY $741 call: 788133 contracts at a per-print average premium of $0.474, with SPY's last-minute-bar close landing 0.12 dollars below the strike — on our measure, the day's most-traded option finished out of the money.
-SPY led all underlyings at 12.01 million contracts; QQQ was second at 7.32 million.
+WHERE sip_timestamp >= '2026-06-29 00:00:00' AND sip_timestamp < '2026-06-30 00:00:00'Calls took 55.7% of contract volume, and 35.8% of everything that traded expired that same Monday, the zero-days-to-expiry (0DTE) share.
+The busiest single contract anywhere was the same-day SPY $741 call: 788,133 contracts at an average premium of $0.474, with SPY's close landing 0.12 dollars below the strike, the day's most-traded option finished out of the money.
+SPY traded 12.01 million contracts as an underlying; QQQ 7.32 million.

 Rates: the curve barely moved